 As part of the NIEM-UML specification the mapping from a PIM to the NIEM platform via the NIEM-PSM is specified.
 The mapping specifications are implemented by tool builders and most users will never have to understand them, but most users will be able to use them in the form of conforming tools.
 NIEM-UML conforming tools can transform a PIM model to a NIEM platform IEPD by leveraging the PSM and in doing so make sure that all of the business and technology rules are correctly applied because most of those artifacts are automatically generated.
 A NIEM-UML modeler will not need to understand the platform specific rules, or even W3C XML Schema, to build NIEM artifacts.
 Of course, developers will have to understand XML to use the NIEM platform.

-NIEM-UML uses the NIEM-PIM and the NIEM-PSM to separate respective concerns based on the Model Driven Architecture (MDA) standards of the Object Management Group (OMG).
+NIEM-UML uses the NIEM-PIM and the NIEM-PSM to separate respective concerns based on the Model Driven Architecture (MDA)® standards of the Object Management Group (OMG).

 Intent of the PSM